lit/rfcs/rfcs/0003-template-compiler.md

 ### Interoperability

-This labs package is not interoperable as it specifically optimizes Lit template results using specific knowledge of the lit-html internal render phases.
+This labs package is interoperable as it can be safely run on any code, and will only optimize Lit templates.

 ### Security Impact

 The prepared compiled template must be a tagged template literal to defend against JSON injection attacks.
-Otherwise the `@lit-labs/compiler` package is only a transform and has no security impact.
+Otherwise the `@lit-labs/compiler` package is only a source code transform.
+Because a compiled template is processed in the same way that an uncompiled template is, we're just moving some of the work to build time.
+This should preserve the security invariants of the code being compiled.

 ### Documentation Plan